 Public transportation to the trailhead is unsafe and unreliable.
 The journey takes about 3 hours to the isolated village of Pitumarca.
 This is then followed by an hour drive to the trailhead.
 The hike itself is about 1.5 hours at high altitudes.
 We recommend choosing a reputable tour operator, so you don´t have to deal with the logistics of local transportation.

-There locals refer to this mountain as Vinicunca or the montaña de 7 colores (seven-colored mountain).
-They regard it as a holy site and its closely located to the even more revered Ausengate mountain.
+The locals refer to this mountain as Vinicunca or the montaña de 7 colores (seven-colored mountain).
+They regard it as a holy site and its closely located to the more revered Ausangate mountain.
 The mountainous people of Peru have always found spiritual divinity withing the mountains.
-Ausengate is considered as an Apus in this region and at certain times of the year, pilgrims climb up to the top to give thanks to the life gifted by the mountains.
+Ausangate is considered as an Apus in this region and at certain times of the year, pilgrims climb up to the top to give thanks to the life gifted by the mountains.
 With the discovery of Rainbow Mountain the locals have respected the spiritual energy they believe is given off by this mountain.

 Choosing a tour operator that is experienced with rainbow mountain tours is gold.
-Firstly, they will know to bring a can of oxygen incase you suffer from the most extreme symptom of altitude sickness, which is loss of oxygen.
+They will know to bring a can of oxygen incase you suffer from altitude sickness, or lack oxigen.
 They also carry with them the local remedies for altitude sickness like coca leaves.
 We recommend consulting your doctor about what medication to take to combat altitude sickness before leaving home.
-Your guide will not recommend or administer any medication because they are not licensed medical personnel.
+The guide will not recommend or administer any medication because they are not licensed medical personnel.

 Weather: Best time to hike Rainbow Mountain

 You should still be well prepared for all weather, even if you go during the dry season.
-At the top of the mountain, it can get chilly with little warning and light rain showers can occur.
+At the top of the mountain, it can get chilly with little warning and light rain showers.
 So bring things to protect you from the harmful sun rays like sunglasses, a poncho for the rain and an extra jacket for when the weather gets colder.

 The list below is just a short listing of the most important essentials.
 Click on the link at the end of the paragraph for a more comprehensive list.

-• Layers : You need to bring layers, the weather tends be very chilly in the early hours of the mornings, gradually getting warmer as the day goes on.
-All in all the weather is unpredictable so pack for the heat, cold and rain.
+Layers : You need to bring layers, the weather tends be very chilly in the early hours, gradually getting warmer as the day goes on.
+The weather is unpredictable so pack for the heat, cold and rain.

-• Protective clothing: You trek goes through very high elevations.
+Protective clothing: Your trek goes through very high elevations.
 The sun rays this high up have high UV rays and can be harmful to the skin.
 So, we recommend wearing clothing that cover legs and arms and also bring a pair of sunglasses.

-• Sunscreen and Insect repellent: Sunscreen is to protect you from the sun and insect repellent is to avoid bites from the small bugs that live here.
+Sunscreen and Insect repellent: Sunscreen is to protect you from the sun and insect repellent is to avoid bites from the small bugs.

 The rainbow mountain trail is absolutely stunning.
-You get picturesque views of the massive Ausengate mountain that’s blanketed by snow all year round, flanking you to your left.
+You get picturesque views of the massive Ausangate mountain that’s blanketed by snow all year round.
 Enroute, you pass locals that speak the indigenous language of Peru (Quechua).
 People in the isolated villages in Southern Peru mainly speak Quechua and if you choose a good tour company they will help you communicate with the locals.
-The locals dress in their eye catching colorful traditional gear, which you can admire and take pictures of.
+The locals dress in their eye catching colorful traditional gear, and you are able to take pictures.
 Also, find them selling water, snacks and souvenirs made of the wool from the many llamas and alpacas you pass along the trek.

 The trek is divided into two trails, one for horses and another for people walking.
 A great perk provided by the locals is the option to rent a horse that will take to you to the edge of the last section.
-The last section is an extremely steep incline and its not safe for the horses when they have to come back down.
+The last section is an extremely steep incline and its not safe for the horses..
 If you choose not to hire a horse at the start of the trail but change your mind, then you are in luck because you get another opportunity to get one at the halfway point.
-Ask your guide to negotiate a price for your, on your behalf.
+Ask your guide to negotiate a price on your behalf.
 The proceeds from the rentals goes directly to the locals.

 Toilets